EGA-archive/beacon2-ri-api/deploy/README.md

 #### Automatically fetch the ontologies

 > This step might require a bit of tinkering since some ontologies used in the dummy data will fail to loaded.
-I recommend skipping this step unless you know what you are doing.
+We recommend skipping this step unless you know what you are doing.

 You can automatically fetch the ontologies that the database is using with the following script: